Metalnem/mijailovic.net/_drafts/decoding-runtastic-gps-trace.md

 This looked much more promising, because I could see some interesting patterns here.
 First two bytes were the same almost all the time, so I ignored them at first.
 After them came four groups of four bytes each.
 First group looked like floating-point numbers, second and third group looked like monotonically increasing integers, and fourth group was always zero.
 There are only a few possible values that are always increasing during the run - total time and total distance.
-If some of the unknown values were really total time or total distance, final row should contain final distance and duration of the run.
+If some of the unknown values were indeed total time or total distance, final row would contain final distance and duration of the run.
 Those values for my run looked like this:

 ```
 Distance: 10.03km